 “The objective substance is loaded with quality and does not belong to it ” (Gaston Bachelard, 1989, p.147)

-For Bachelard, realists have a miserly relationship with matter and subjects.
+For Bachelard, realists people have a miserly relationship with matter and subjects.
 He calls it the “Harpagon complex”.
 They consider that they have the reality for them, and it is impossible to contradict them in this sense.

-He notes, especially in the texts of alchemists, systematic dreams around the essence of precious stones or gold as remedies to be preserved, of course, in precious boxes, then slips in the field of pharmacy.
+He notes, especially in their texts of alchemists, dream around the essence of precious stones or gold as remedies to be preserved, of course, in precious boxes, then slips in the field of pharmacy.
 For him, these researchers put supreme importance on these substances.
 They transfer their material interest in their physical interest, in other words, they essentialized the monetary value of these substances.Behind realism, there is also the complex of the small profit (small, precious stone).
 According to the dialectic of love and knowledge of reality, nature is stingy.

 VIII: The animist obstacle:

 “Life is a magic word, it is a valued word.
 Any other principle is low when one can invoke a vital principle” (Gaston Bachelard, 1989, p.154,)